With car insurance, you get what you pay for

 This discount goes by many names but the idea is the same.
 Some insurance companies will offer a discount based on your occupation.
 Statistically, some occupations like teachers, physicians, or police officers are less likely to file a claim and thus pose less of a risk.
 Because of this, some insurance companies return the savings back to you.
 Usually, they will require you to submit some type of proof of your profession—a photocopy of your degree is common.

 If you have a young driver, you understand how expensive they can be to your insurance policy.
 Given the number of claims they cause, teenagers look like considerable risks for insurance companies and they charge accordingly for them.
 If your son or daughter has the grades, typically above a 3.0 GPA, speak with your insurance company about a good student discount.
 Normally, they’ll ask for a transcript every policy period (6-12 months) as proof.

 At the end of the day, even with all the discounts, car insurance can still be very expensive.
-You could be living in Toledo, Ohio with all of the above discounts and still be spending too much money on auto insurance.
+You could be following all our advice and still be spending too much money on auto insurance.
 Because of this, we recommend you shop for car insurance every 6 months to ensure you're getting the best possible rate.